Schoolforbasics/runbooks/_build/html/_sources/AnacondaEnterpriseNotebooks.txt

 Edit the condarc on the Compute Node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**NOTE:** If there are some channels below that you haven't mirrored, you should remove them from the configuration.
+.. note:: If there are some channels below that you haven't mirrored, you should remove them from the configuration.

 ::